NanoSim/SOFT5/doc/manual/04_usecase1.md

   5. Seamless mixing of compiled and scriped languages (C++/JavaScript).

 ## Prerequistite

-DFT data from VASP simulations
+In order to run this workflow, it is assumed that there already exists DFT data coming from VASP simulations.
+This includes

   Gas Phase Species (large static folder of data) Thermo Data (needed as input for REMARC later)